swelten/capacity-slackbot/README.md

 ## capacity-slackbot

 capacity-slackbot is an AWS Lambda Slack app that reminds every teammate to submit their weekly capacity and writes the answers into Notion.
-Each reminder DM contains a “Kapazität melden” button that opens a guided modal.
-The modal:
+Each reminder DM contains a “Kapazität melden” button that starts a guided DM conversation.
+The bot sequentially asks for:

 1. Auto-fills the **Name** property with the current ISO calendar week (`KW XX`) and stores the Monday–Sunday range in the `Woche` date field.
 2. Lets the user choose themselves from the Notion people list (`Person`) and enter contractual hours (`Verfügbar`).